Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 9.4.2 01/22/2020 =
+* BUG: Check to ensure `slug` not found warning is not generated when displaying entry social network icons.

 = 9.4.1 01/20/2020 =
 * TWEAK: Style tweaks to the Carousel Block to improve its display presentation.
 * BUG: Check that array is returned for carousels in post meta.